wthorp/gosh/README.md

    - `sync.Once()` and infinite-loop checks are easy imperative fixes

 ## Todos:
+ - clean up script / CLI / param binding
- - autowire function params into script variables
+ - expose function params as script variables by name
- - write more tests
+ - write tests
  - add support for non-local targets like Docker or SSH
  - see if there's a way to hack `go run` at runtime to return Gosh error codes